 - a.
 Unsecured and non-interest bearing cash advances made by stockholders to the Group for working capital purposes which are payable on demand and usually settled in cash. - b.
 Unsecured and noninterest bearing cash advances from affiliates for working capital purposes which are payable on demand and usually settled in cash. - c.
 On July 15, 2014, CWC entered into another construction agreement with an entity under common/shared ownership where the latter agreed to complete the execution and completion of Phase 1 of 2014 Expansion Program.
-Total contract price of the project amounted to ₱162 million.
+Total contract price of the project amounted to ₱162 million. - d.

-- d.
 On March 4, 2015, MAWI entered into a construction agreement with an entity under common/shared ownership where the latter agreed to complete the execution and completion of Phase 1 of the Proposed Water System.
 Total contract price of the project amounted to ₱313.7 million. - e.
 In 2015, JGMI entered into a contract with an affiliate to manage and supervise the construction of a water work system.
-Total contract price is ₱12.5 million to be paid based on progress billings.
-Also, the Company rendered services to the affiliate in connection with the detailed engineering design of Agoo water system. - f.
-In 2014, the Parent Company extended to OPI and ORDC interest bearing advances with a total amount of ₱96.3 million at 3% per annum for working capital purposes and payable in 122 and 178 days, respectively.
-Interest recognized in 2014 amounted to ₱2.4 million.
-As of December 31, 2014, the balance of the advances amounted to ₱40.0 million and subsequently paid in 2015.
+Total contract price is ₽12.5 million to be paid based on progress billings.
+Also, the Company rendered services to the affiliate in connection with the detailed engineering design of Agoo water system.

-Affiliates are entities that are owned and controlled by JOH and neither a subsidiary nor associate of the Group.
-These affiliates are effectively sister companies of the Group by virtue of ownership of JOH.
+Affiliates are entities that are owned and controlled by the Parent Company and neither a subsidiary nor associate of the Group.
+These affiliates are effectively sister companies of the Group by virtue of ownership of the Parent Company.